-There is a lot of confusion when it comes to what coffee drink you should have.
-Espresso or just regular old coffee?
+There is a lot of confusion when it comes to what coffee drink you should have and how they differ.

 Are you ready to learn all about it?
 Then grab a cup of coffee and start reading away!

-Espresso is a concentrated form of coffee that has more caffeine than regular coffee.
-It’s made by forcing water through finely-ground, highly roasted coffee beans.
+Espresso is a concentrated coffee with more caffeine than regular coffee.
+It’s made by forcing water through finely ground, highly roasted coffee beans.

 The result is a rich, dark liquid with a strong flavor that can be served in small quantities or mixed into what you’re already drinking for an extra shot of energy.

-On the other hand, coffee starts as coarsely ground beans, which are either brewed with off-the-boil water or infused with hot water in a French press to produce a drinkable product.
+On the other hand, coffee starts as coarsely ground beans, which are either brewed with off-the-boil water or infused with hot water using various brewing methods:

 How do these coffees differ in brewing methods?